 Methods

-Based in in Hunan Province, China (Map 1), this case study provides a qualitative analysis of the motivations that drive volunteers to engage in water environment governance, the factors that encourage their continued involvement, and the reasons that contribute to a decline in their participation over an eight-year period (2014-2022).
-Using participant-observation and semi-structured interviews as primary methods, in 2014, the first author began the research by engaging with several local, community-led environmental NGOs as a volunteer.
-This initial involvement fostered crucial connections with environmental organizations dedicated to river and lake conservations and laid the groundwork for subsequent research.
+Based in Hunan Province, China (Map 1), this case study provides a qualitative analysis of the motivations that drive volunteers to engage with water environment governance, the factors that encourage their continued involvement, and the reasons that contribute to a decline in their participation over an eight-year period (2014–2022).
+Using participant observation and semi-structured interviews as primary methods, in 2014, the first author began the research by engaging with several local, community-led environmental NGOs as a volunteer.
+This initial involvement fostered crucial connections with environmental organizations dedicated to river and lake conservation and laid the groundwork for subsequent research.

-Between 2015 and February 2019, the study expanded to include a broader pool of participants.
-Collaborating with Green Horizon, an environmental NGO and our key organisation informant for this study, the first author conducted in-depth semi-structured interviews with 30 environmental volunteers (see Table 1) from 14 different regions in Hunan Province.
-These 30 individuals had been actively involved in Green Horizon and other environmental orgnizations for a minimum of two years, participating in governance activities at least bi-monthly.
+Between 2015 and February 2019, the study was expanded to include a broader pool of participants.
+Collaborating with Green Horizon, an environmental NGO, and our key organization informant for this study, the first author conducted in-depth semi-structured interviews with 30 environmental volunteers (see Table 1) from 14 different regions in Hunan Province.
+These 30 individuals had been actively involved in Green Horizon and other environmental organizations for a minimum of two years, participating in governance activities at least bi-monthly.
 The interviews were made possible through referrals from Green Horizon (22 interviewees) and additional snowball sampling (8 interviewees), with each participant being interviewed at least twice and each interview lasting a minimum of thirty minutes.

-In addition, 16 interviews were carried out with six full-time NGO staff and four government officers, who played a pivotal role in the initiation and operation of the water environment protection in this area.
-They have provided invaluable insights into the organizational and operational aspects of environmental activism.
+In addition, 16 interviews were carried out with six full-time NGO staff and four government officers, who played a pivotal role in the initiation and operation of water environment protection in this area.
+They provided invaluable insights into the organizational and operational aspects of environmental activism.

 In 2016, the study further extended its scope by administering a questionnaire survey to 132 volunteers from Green Horizon.
 The survey sought to capture a wide array of personal lived experiences, beliefs about environmental conservation, motivations for environmental activism, and factors influencing their continued participation or withdrawal.

-Finally, in 2022, the first author conducted follow-up semi-structured interviews and participant-observation to investigtate why some volunteers chose to disengage from water environment governance activities.
+Finally, in 2022, the first author conducted follow-up semi-structured interviews and participant observation to investigate why some volunteers chose to disengage from water environment governance activities.

 We hope that this longitudinal study offers insights into the motivations behind volunteer participation, the factors that promote sustained engagement, and the reasons for declining participation.